dkz2r/latex-novice-academic-publishing/episodes/07-tables.md

 :::

-In order to create a table, we need to tell latex how may columns we will need and how they should be aligned.
+In order to create a table, we need to tell latex how many columns we will need and how they should be aligned.

 Available column types are: